openshift/node-observability-operator/docs/README.md

   type: crio-kubelet
 ```

-The CRIO unix socket of the underlying node is mounted on the agent pod,
-thus allowing the agent to communicate with CRIO to run the pprof request.

-The `kubelet-serving-ca` certificate chain is also mounted on the agent pod,
+The `kubelet-serving-ca` certificate chain is mounted on the agent pod,
 which allows secure communication between agent and node's kubelet endpoint.

 __Important__: The `NodeObservability` custom resource (CR) is unique cluster-wide.